Credential Theft Defense: Strengthening Business Logins in a Cyber-Driven World

 Authenticator Apps: App-based codes through Microsoft Authenticator, Duo, or Google Authenticator.

-This simple step can block over 99% of automated credential attacks, making MFA one of the most effective defenses available.
+This simple step can stop over 99% of automated attacks on login details, making MFA one of the best defenses you can use.

 Embrace Passwordless Authentication